Framework

 We’ll touch on each of these parts in this tutorial.
 It’ll go something like this:

-First you’ll setup your local development environment by creating a project.
+First you’ll setup your local development environment by creating a new project.
+A project contains all the source code needed to build an app.
 Next you’ll develop: an iterative process where you save changes to source files in your editor while previewing the result in your browser.
 When you’re ready to share, it’s time to publish: you can either build a static site for self-hosting or deploy directly to Observable.
-Lastly, you can invite people to view your project!
+Lastly, you can invite people to view your app!

 These are just first steps.
-You can continue to develop projects after publishing, and republish as needed.
-You can also setup continuous deployment to publish your site automatically on commit or on schedule.
+You can continue to develop apps after publishing, and republish as needed.
+You can also setup continuous deployment to publish your app automatically on commit or on schedule.
 We’ll cover these next steps briefly below.

 1. Create